Apostolic Vicariate of Aguarico

-The Apostolic Vicariate (Vicariate Apostolic) of Aguarico (Apostolicus Vicariatus Aguaricoënsis), a missionary s-circonscription of the Roman Catholic Church, is located in the Aguarico Canton in Ecuador's Amazon Rainforest.
+The Apostolic Vicariate (Vicariate Apostolic) of Aguarico (Apostolicus Vicariatus Aguaricoënsis), a missionary s-circonscription of the Roman Catholic Church, is located in the Aguarico Canton in Ecuador's Amazon rainforest.

 History

-On 16 November 1953 Pope Pius XII established the Prefecture Apostolic of Aguarico from the Apostolic Vicariate of Napo.
+On 16 November 1953 Pope Pius XII established the Apostolic prefecture of Aguarico from the Apostolic Vicariate of Napo.
 It has a cathedral see, the Catedral Nuestra Señora del Carmen, in Puerto Francisco de Orellana, in Orellana Province.

-Pope John Paul II elevated it to a Vicariate Apostolic on 2 July 1984.
+Pope John Paul II elevated it to a Apostolic vicariate on 2 July 1984.

 It remains exempt, i.e., immediately subject to the Holy See, not part of any ecclesiastical province.

 Episcopal Incumbents

-So far, all ordinaries have been Friars Minor Capuchin.
+So far, all ordinaries have been Capuchins.